Five tips for navigating Mother’s Day after divorce

 1. Make plans

 Be sure to plan ahead – this is a key habit that you’ll have to get used to if you want to maintain a harmonious co-parenting relationship.
-It’s natural that Mum’s will want to spend Mother’s Day with the kids and that Dad’s will want to spend Father’s Day with the kids.
-Create a Parenting Plan and include where the kids will spend their time on these dates.
+It’s natural that mums will want to spend Mother’s Day with the kids and that dads will want to spend Father’s Day with the kids.
+Create a parenting plan and include where the kids will spend their time on these dates.

 2. Focus on your kids

 If they are used to old family traditions, it may be a difficult day for them.
 The reality is you will face many occasions where old memories and traditions remind you or the kids of how your family used to be.
-Adopt a mindset that embraces this new chapter of, exciting traditions and allow your kids to shape the new way of doing things.
+Adopt a mindset that embraces this new chapter of exciting traditions and allow your kids to shape the new way of doing things.

 3. Support your children’s relationship with their other parent

-One of the best way to show your kids that you love them is to support their relationship with their other parent.
+One of the best ways to show your kids that you love them is to support their relationship with their other parent.
 Mother’s Day is an ideal opportunity to help them appreciate their mum and it might also be a good time for you to reflect on her positive qualities too.
-If the kids are small make sure you buy your ex a Mother’s Day card and encourage your kids do to do something nice for their Mum.
+If the kids are small make sure you buy your ex a Mother’s Day card and encourage your kids to do something nice for their Mum.
 And if you’re Mum, remember that Father’s Day is just around the corner, so you’ll have your time to do something nice in return.

 4. Make what’s in your control, great

 If you’re spending Mother’s Day with your kids, make the most of the day.
 Change is inevitable – it’s an opportunity as parents to teach your kids to embrace change.
 It’s hard if you can’t be with your children – especially if all your friends are with theirs.
-But remember its one day and the love you feel for your children and they feel for you shines brightly every day – not just on one designated Sunday in March!
+But remember it's one day and the love you feel for your children and they feel for you shines brightly every day – not just on one designated Sunday in March!

 5. Don’t get hung up on the detail